Get backlinks from our recommended provider

 Is it defensible against the competition?

 Many affiliate stores can be set up in a day or two.
-They drive all their traffic through ads to the website and then sell it while affiliate income is high.
+They drive all their traffic through ads to the website, selling it while affiliate income is high.
 The problem is, nothing is stopping a dozen other people from stealing your idea—and your traffic—using the same model.
 It’s not easy to defend against the competition.

-So always conduct due diligence.
-Due diligence should include a close review of the financial and operational health of the business.
-Potential buyers should look for and understand the acquisition cost-to-revenue ratio, review the business’s site traffic, financials, and what assets are available in the sale.
+So, always conduct due diligence.
+Due diligence should include a close review of the business’s financial and operational health.
+Potential buyers should look for and understand the acquisition cost-to-revenue ratio, review the business’s site traffic and financials, and determine what assets are available in the sale.

 To ensure your newly purchased business is not replicated by a competitor, ensure it has some competitive advantages that others can’t quickly achieve.